 Whether the physical act or the meditation of the heart, eyes, and mind (cf. Matthew 5:27–28), Jesus Christ made it clear that lust, fornication, and adultery are sinful!
 Whether it is visiting pornographic websites, using sex “chat rooms” or mobile phone “sexting,” or even if the behavior may seem by some standards to be less extreme—such as sharing provocative pictures or messages with friends or strangers Facebook or Twitter—if it is behavior that God considers “lewd” and inappropriate, then like any sin, it can be overcome if we sincerely seek the help of our Lord and High Priest, Jesus Christ (Philippians 4:13).

 So, what do parents need to be aware of?
 And whether teens or adults, what do Christians of any age need to repent of if they are participating in Internet works of the flesh?

-Please read “Facebook Christians” and “Pornography: The Dirty Little Secret” for more on the subject.
-And, please remember that any sin and any weakness can be overcome, but the first step is to seek God in heartfelt prayer for the help and strength that He promises those who diligently seek Him (Hebrews 11:6).
+Please read “Facebook Christians” and “Pornography: The Dirty Little Secret” for more on the subject, as well as "The Two Faces of Technology."
+And please remember that any sin and any weakness can be overcome, but the first step is to seek God in heartfelt prayer for the help and strength that He promises those who diligently seek Him (Hebrews 11:6).